UCL/research-computing-with-cpp/02cpp1/standard_library.md

     std::cout << "Number divisible by n = " << numDivisibleN << std::endl;
 ```
 - We use variable capture `[n]` to get the divisor `n` from the the environment and bind it to our function.
 Now when we call the function on each element (the argument `x` in round brackets) we divide each element by `n` and get the remainder!
-- This variable capture behaviour is harder to replicate using function references, so lambda expressions are extremely useful for this kind of code.
+- This kind of behaviour is hard to replicate using function references, so lambda expressions are extremely useful for this kind of code.

 ## Using C++ documentation